just4coffee/Java-study-log/README.md

 # Java-study-log
-Notes and documentations for school work
+Notes and documentation for school work